scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

       (included in this repository).

 2) **Molecules preparation**
-    - **Receptor preparation**: we used LePro protein preparation (from LePhar) to prepare the receptor, removing the ligand included in the structure and other heteroatoms and extracting only chain A.
+    - :ref:`pwchem-prepare-receptor`: we used LePro protein preparation (from LePhar) to prepare the receptor, removing the ligand included in the structure and other heteroatoms and extracting only chain A.
-    - **Small molecules preparation**: we used OpenBabel ligand preparation in order to add charges to the imported small molecules and generating up to 2 conformers for each of them.
+    - :ref:`pwchem-openbabel-prepare-small-molecules`: we used OpenBabel ligand preparation in order to add charges to the imported small molecules and generating up to 2 conformers for each of them.

 3) **Molecules filtering**
     - **Regions Of Interest definition**: set of protocols that tries to find the most promising regions of the receptor for interacting with the ligand.
-We did so by, first, independently predicting these receptor pockets with FPocket, P2Rank and AutoSite.
-Then, the results of each software are combined using the consensus protocol as explained in the paper.
+We did so by, first, independently predicting these receptor pockets with `FPocket <https://github.com/scipion-chem/docs/blob/main/docs/plugins/fpocket/index.rst>`_, `P2Rank <https://github.com/scipion-chem/docs/blob/main/docs/plugins/p2rank/index.rst>`_ and `AutoSite <https://github.com/scipion-chem/docs/blob/main/docs/plugins/autodock/index.rst>`_.
+Then, the results of each software are combined using the
+      :ref:`pwchem-consensus-structural-rois` as explained in the paper.

 4) **Docking**